gvwilson/thirdbit/src/fiction/bear/index.md

 Noxy stood up once they were above the rooftops.
 From up here the town's growth was as clear as the rings on a tree.
-Streets led to the Dog Market, which in turn was centered on the river dock.
+Older, narrower streets led to the Dog Market, which in turn was centered on the river dock.
 The houses closest to the market were crowded shoulder to shoulder, two stories tall and roofed with wooden shingles.
-The larger homes of the town's wealthier merchants stood closer to the garrison house, with tiled roofs and neatly-tended ornamental gardens.
+The larger homes of the town's wealthier merchants stood closer to the garrison house.
+Their tiled roofs and neatly-tended ornamental gardens made a bit of space around each so that they stood apart like people who didn't really want to talk to each other but had to make conversation anyway.
 "Do you see anything?" she asked.

 "Only the insides of my eyelids," Mope replied.
 Taking a deep breath, he opened his eyes.
-"What am I supposed to be looking for?"
+"What should I be looking for?"

 "I don't know," Noxy said.
 "Anything out of the ordinary."